Copyright © 2016

 Thomas watched as each group moved around.
 It was always up to a more Senior Officer to move into a group of lesser ones and not the other way around.
 Thomas found it much like the pecking order with chickens.

-As Thomas and Mister Sharpe walked into the mess, there was a sudden silence as the Officers looked at the pair.
-It was obvious they were a bit of a show with Mister Sharpe being a Major and Thomas a newly raised ranker as well as being a very young boy although there were many times he felt far older than his nearly twelve and a half years.
+As Thomas and Mister Grey walked into the mess, there was a sudden silence as the Officers looked at the pair.
+It was obvious they were a bit of a show with Mister Grey being a Major and Thomas a newly raised ranker as well as being a very young boy although there were many times he felt far older than his nearly twelve and a half years.

 After a few seconds, Thomas heard the subdued voices begin to talk about the pair.
-Mister Sharpe just ignored them and walked to the bar for drinks while Thomas watched and listened.
-Thomas began to hear remarks that started his blood to warm up but thinking on Mister Sharpe's words, he tried hard to keep his feelings out of it.
+Mister Grey just ignored them and walked to the bar for drinks while Thomas watched and listened.
+Thomas began to hear remarks that started his blood to warm up but thinking on Mister Grey's words, he tried hard to keep his feelings out of it.
 A difficult task for a young soon to be teen that had his emotions running wild at the strangest of times.

 Thomas watched as two young Subalterns walked towards where he stood alone.
 Thomas was not afraid of them but he did think they might be up to no good as they both wore the faintest of sneers on their young faces.
 Both young Officers looked to be no more than nineteen or twenty years old and the newness of their uniforms told Thomas they had not had their commissions for very long.